RafaBjj/training/front-end-begining/unit-2/lesson-2.md

 ## Goals

-Student should bring street fighter finished.
+Student should bring street fighter finished, and start looking to lesson 3 shopping list app.